-In order to deliver the Safe and Sound Protocol to a larger number of people efficiently, some practitioners are now offering group listening.
+In order to deliver the Safe and Sound Protocol to a larger number of people efficiently, I now offering group listening.

 The advantage of listening as a group is that we get intra-group co-regulation and a sense of community.
 The buzz of working as a group can be hugely beneficial to some people.
 It is particularly helpful for people from similar groups of people – for example, therapists learning about Polyvagal Theory, existing SSP practitioners learning about group delivery, or groups of parents struggling with the UK school system!

 The disadvantage of group sessions is that there HAS to be a schedule, which the listener needs to stick with.
 This means listening cannot be individualised, and it may mean that some group participants cannot keep pace with the rest of the group.

 Please also note that Group SSP Listening is not appropriate for everyone.

 How does Safe and Sound Protocol group delivery look?